mozilla/fx-private-relay/docs/base-load-engineer-playbook.md

 You don't have to perform every task yourself.
 When you check any of the channels below, you may delegate the resulting task to the most appropriate party.

+If any items found during the checks below are [incident-level severity][], you are likely to take the role of engineering lead for the incident unless you delegate to another more appropriate party.

 1. Check [Security Dependabot Alerts][security-dependabot-alerts] for any critical security updates to make
 2. Check #relay-alerts for any critical operational issues to fix